Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Introduction

-To test our setup, three different types of data with increasing dimensionality and complexity have been generated.
+To test our setup, three different types of data with increasing dimensionality and complexity are generated.
 In a first step we construct generative models for a 10-dimensional two-body decay toy-model and compare several distributions in the real MC and the generated ML model data.
 We confirm the recent findings that both GANs and VAEs are generally able to generate events from physical processes.
 Subsequently, we study two more complex processes: \begin{itemize} \item the 16-dimensional $Z$ boson production from $e^+e^-$ collisions and its decay to two leptons, $e^+e^-$ and $\mu^+\mu^-$, with four 4-vectors per data point of which two are always zero. \item the 26-dimensional $t\bar{t}$ production from proton collisions, where at least one of the top quarks is required to decay leptonically with a mixture of five or six final state objects. \end{itemize} The study on $Z$ bosons reveals that standard variational autoencoders can't reliably model the process but confirms good agreement for the B-VAE.
 For $t\bar{t}$ we find that by using the B-VAE we are able to produce a realistic collection of events that follows the distributions present in the MC event data.
 We search for the best B-VAE architecture and explore different possibilities of creating a practical prior by trying to learn the latent code density of encoded ground truth data.
-We also present several GAN architectures and show that it is very hard to find a good model. \\
+We also present results for several GAN architectures with the recommended hyperparameters. \\

-Finally, we perform a principal component analysis (PCA)~\cite{pca, pcatut} of encoded ground truth data in the latent space of the VAE for $t\bar{t}$ production and demonstrate an option to steer the generation of events.
-We discuss several further applications of this work including anomaly detection, the construction of a generator with experimental data and the utilization for the phase space integration of matrix elements.
+We perform a principal component analysis (PCA)~\cite{pca, pcatut} of encoded ground truth data in the latent space of the VAE for $t\bar{t}$ production and demonstrate an option to steer the generation of events.
+Finally, we discuss several further applications of this work including anomaly detection and the utilization for the phase space integration of matrix elements.\\